 - A review of Article 14 of the Code should focus on two essential issues.
 Firstly, attention should be given to the erroneous and unjustified application of Article 14:5 which is the main obstacle to accession by more developing countries.
 Secondly, negotiations should review the provisions on the determination of material injury with a view to safeguarding the rights of developing countries under Article 14.
-In this context special attention needs to be given to the practice of cumulative injury assessment. - It would be useful to review the application of Article 14 of the Code in the context of the more advanced developing countries and to economic sectors in which an industry in a developing country is internationally competitive and, as a result, the need for subsidies to facilitate the economic development programme of that country is not readily apparent. - The Group should examine ways in which differential treatment can be given to developing countries in the area of countervailing measures.
-There could be a rule that, if imports from developing countries account for less than a specified percentage of domestic consumption and/or imports, no countervailing measures shall be imposed on such imports. - It is essential that the negotiations should reaffirm the provisions of Article 14:1 and 14:2 of the Code.
+In this context special attention needs to be given to the practice of cumulative injury assessment. - It would be useful to review the application of Article 14 of the Code in the context of the more advanced developing countries and to economic sectors in which an industry in a developing country is internationally competitive and, as a result, the need for subsidies to facilitate the economic development programme of that country is not readily apparent. - The Group should re-examine Subsidies Code Article 14 with a view to formulating a framework for greater participation on the part of developing countries in normal GATT subsidies disciplines.
+Recognizing that many adjustment measures, however sound economically, cannot be accomplished overnight, we would be receptive to firm commitments to scheduled phase-cuts.
+Such commitments (as well as existing commitments) should of course be subject to multilateral surveillance, and dispute settlement procedures should apply in the event of an inconsistency. - It is essential that the negotiations should reaffirm the provisions of Article 14:1 and 14:2 of the Code.
 There is also a need to reaffirm the purely voluntary and unilateral character of "commitments" under Article 14:5.
 In this respect, it is necessary to carefully examine the use of Article 19:9 in relation to Article 14:5.
-Furthermore, the negotiations should reaffirm that the situation in which a developing country does not enter into a commitment under Article 14:5 is adequately dealt with by the provisions of Articles 14:6 and 14:8 of the Code.
+Furthermore, the negotiations should reaffirm that the situation in which a developing country does not enter into a commitment under Article 14:5 is adequately dealt with by the provisions of Articles 14:6 and 14:8 of the Code. - It is proposed to suppress the conflict between the interpretative notes Nos.
+24 and 28 to Article 8 of the Code that particularly affects the developing countries.
+As has been clarified by the Report SCM/53, dated November 1984, the stress on note No. 28 is put on "displacement effect", to which a concession was explicitly acknowledged by note No. 27.
+Therefore, we propose a revision with a view to including: - (1) concessions in the "displacement effect" when applied to primary product exports from developing countries;